Borrowing (linguistics): Role of borrowing in historical linguistics

 When a word in one language is similar to a word in another, one potential explanation for the similarity is that the word was borrowed by one language from the other, or that both borrowed it from some third source.
 Loanwords must therefore be carefully distinguished from cognates—i.e., similarities between languages that are the result of shared inheritance from a common ancestor.
 Unlike cognates, borrowing may take place between languages that are unrelated to each other and have no common origin.
 When attempting to identify language families and trace their history through the comparative method, loanwords must be identified and excluded from analysis in order to determine whether evidence of shared ancestry exists.

 Historical linguists occasionally appeal to borrowing to explain apparent exceptions to the regularity of sound change.
 According to the prevailing Neogrammarian hypothesis, changes in the pronunciation of a phoneme are expected to affect all words containing the phoneme in the appropriate context.
 However, some apparent exceptions exist: for instance, the earlier phoneme /f/ at the beginning of a word appears to have become /v/ in English vat, vane, and vixen (from Old English fatu, fana, and fyxin respectively), but not in other words beginning with /f/.
-This apparent irregularity is explained by positing that these words were borrowed into Standard English from a regional dialect in which /f/ did regularly become /v/ (such as West Country English), while other words containing /f/ were not so borrowed.
+This apparent irregularity is explained by positing that these words were borrowed into Standard English from a regional dialect in which /f/ did regularly become /v/ (such as West Country English), while other words containing /f/ were not borrowed.